mgrosvenor/evec/README.md

 Beyond these basic functions, EV provides more advanced options.
 These options require compile time `#defines` to include them.
 The simplest way is to use `#define EV_ALLFEATS`.
-More fine grained options are docuemented under in the [build parameters](#build-parameters) section.
+More fine grained options are docuemented under in the [build macros](#build-macros) section.

 It's not always possible to (or desired) for each vector slot to be sized based on the type information provided by `evpsh()` or `evnit()`.
 In these situations, the `evinisz()` may be used to allocate specific slot sizes.